 The word he used to describe these strange yearnings was joy.

 Next in the lecture, Markos comments on different times where Lewis experienced this joy or yearning.
 I won't name them, but I'm sitting here trying to remember if I've ever felt that longing.
 I'm pretty sure I've traveled somewhere on vacation.
-I definitely experienced it when I read the Narnia series, this longing for a bigger, better world.
+I definitely experienced it when I read the Narnia series, this longing for a bigger, betterworld.
 I experience it when I eat at a fancy restaurant or dine with people who aren't family.
 When I hear classical music, like Handel's Messiah or even Christmas music right now, I'll see Christmas lights and decoration and even the churches in our Christmas village, and yearn for something that I can't describe.
 I remember the years I sang on Christmas Eve in this old dying Presbyterian church in Mansfield, GA, how the church building would give me this longing.
 Old church buildings do that to me.
 I hope that when Trinity finally builds their church that it looks like an old church building and not too modern or comfortable.

+This feeling of joy leads us to what is perhaps Lewis's most original contribution to the study of apologetics: the argument by desire.
 1. The fact that we experience thirst is proof that we are creatures for whom drinking water is natural.
 In the same way, the fact that we desire an object that our natural world cannot supply suggests the existence of another, supernatural world.

 I would not say that thirst is actually natural because if we had not sinned in the Garden of Eden, we'd always have God before us and never want anything.
 But without his physical presence, our thirst will never be quenched until we reach the Living Water.